Robert Worcester: Career

 In 1965, Worcester joined Opinion Research Corporation as chief financial officer before coming to Britain in 1969 to found MORI, then a joint-venture of ORC and National Opinion Polls, becoming the principal owner four years later.

+In the 1970s MORI was appointed the Labour Party’s opinion pollsters and Worcester therefore acted as advisor to the then Prime Minister, James Callaghan.

 He was appointed chancellor of the University of Kent in 2007 and retired from the role in 2014 and was succeeded by Gavin Esler.
-He is an emeritus governor of the London School of Economics and Political Science and visiting professor in the Government Department and is also visiting professor in the Institute of Contemporary British History at King's College London.
-He is also honorary professor in the Department of Politics and International Studies at Warwick University.
+He was a governor of the London School of Economics and Political Science and visiting professor in the Government Department and also visiting professor in the Institute of Contemporary British History at King's College London.
+He was also honorary professor in the Department of Politics and International Studies at Warwick University.
 Earlier he was visiting professor in the Graduate Centre for Journalism at City University and in the Department of Marketing at Strathclyde University.
-He is the Chancellor's Lecturer and adjunct professor of political science at the University of Kansas.
+He was the Chancellor's Lecturer and adjunct professor of political science at the University of Kansas.
+In 2005 he endowed a distinguished professorship in the Department of Political Science for his alma mater: the Sir Robert Worcester Distinguished Professor in Public Opinion and Survey Research.

 Worcester was principal investigator for the World Values Survey in Trinidad and Tobago (2006, 2010) and United Kingdom (1998).
-For two years he served as the president of the World Association for Public Opinion Research.
+For two years (1982–1984) he served as the president of the World Association for Public Opinion Research (WAPOR).
 He became a Patron of the UK Market Research Society in October 2012.